ecedreamer/SoftwareDesign/ExamPreparation/database_related.md

     - b.
 A relationship between an attribute and a table in a database.
     - c.
 A relationship between two attributes in a table.
     - d.
 A relationship between three entities or tables in a database

+8. SQL stands for
+    - a.
+Statement Qestion Language
+    - b.
+Structured Query Language
+    - c.
+Structured Question Language
+    - 3. None of the above

+9. Which of the following is not a relational DBMS,
+    - a.
+MySQL
+    - b.
+PostgreSQL
+    - c.
+Sqlite
+    - d.
+MongoDB

+10. Which of the following statement is not true for ForeignKey
+    - a.
+A ForeignKey can be a combination of attributes (composite key).
+    - b.
+A ForeignKey must reference a primary key in another table.
+    - c.
+ForeignKeys enforce data integrity by ensuring referenced values exist.
+    - d.
+A ForeignKey can be the primary key of its own table.